DeflateAwning/EasyGRBLControl/README.md

 	- probe <thickness of touch plate=19.25> <speed=25> <maxdepth=10>: probes worksurface at current XY position (default shown), moves tool back up, and sets the appropriate height (touchplate thickness)
 	- send: prompt for filename and stream that file (prompts for confirmation)
 	- abs/rel: absolute coordinate mode/relative coordinate mode (G90=abs, G91=rel)
+	- lock/unlock: lock motors after motion, or disable that functionality
 	- quit: closes serial connection and quits

 Any other command starting with '$' or 'G' will be sent directly to GRBL.
 Any other command will simply give an error.